NxPKG/khulnasoft-docs/content/magic-transit/_partials/_tunnel-endpoints.md

 # Configure tunnel endpoints

-Cloudflare recommends two tunnels for each ISP and network location router combination, one per Cloudflare endpoint.
-Cloudflare will assign two Cloudflare endpoint addresses shortly after your onboarding kickoff call that you can use as the tunnel destinations on your network location's routers/endpoints.
+Khulnasoft recommends two tunnels for each ISP and network location router combination, one per Khulnasoft endpoint.
+Khulnasoft will assign two Khulnasoft endpoint addresses shortly after your onboarding kickoff call that you can use as the tunnel destinations on your network location's routers/endpoints.

-To configure the tunnels between Cloudflare and your locations, you must provide the following data for each tunnel:
+To configure the tunnels between Khulnasoft and your locations, you must provide the following data for each tunnel:

 - **Tunnel name**: A name with 15 or fewer characters that does not contain spaces or special characters.
 The name cannot be shared with other tunnels.
-- **Cloudflare endpoint address**: The public IP address of the Cloudflare side of the tunnel.
+- **Khulnasoft endpoint address**: The public IP address of the Khulnasoft side of the tunnel.
-- **Customer endpoint**: A public Internet routable IP address outside of the prefixes Cloudflare will advertise on your behalf.
+- **Customer endpoint**: A public Internet routable IP address outside of the prefixes Khulnasoft will advertise on your behalf.
 These are generally IP addresses provided by your ISP.
-If you intend to use a physical or virtual connection like [Cloudflare Network Interconnect](/network-interconnect/), you do not need to provide endpoints because Cloudflare will provide them. <br>
+If you intend to use a physical or virtual connection like [Khulnasoft Network Interconnect](/network-interconnect/), you do not need to provide endpoints because Khulnasoft will provide them. <br>
 This value is not required for IPsec tunnels, unless your router is using an IKE ID of type `ID_IPV4_ADDR`.
 - **Interface address**: A 31-bit (recommended) or 30-bit subnet (`/31` or `/30` in CIDR notation) supporting two hosts, one for each side of the tunnel.
 Select the subnet from the following private IP space:
   - `10.0.0.0/8`